The classification of purely non-symplectic automorphisms of high order on K3 surfaces: Transcendental cycles and uniqueness of up to isomorphism.

-\boldmath$(38,17)$ \unboldmath The covering involution of the minimal model of $y^2=x_0^5x_1+x_0x_1^4x_2+x_2^6$ fixes the branch curve of genus $9$ and no rational curve.
-Thus its fixed lattice is isomorphic to $(2) \oplus (-2)$.
-In the second example $y^2=x^3+t^7x+t$ the involution preserves the elliptic fibration.
-Thus its fixed lattice contains a hyperbolic plane.
-In particular the fixed lattices and hence the two actions are distinct. \end{proof}

-\begin{remark} The pair $(21,7^2)$ contradicts the main result of J. Jang in \cite[2.1]{jang:order21}.
+\begin{remark} The pair $(21,7^2)$ contradicts \cite[2.1]{jang:order21}.
 There it is claimed that a purely non-symplectic automorphism of order 21 acts trivially on $\NS$.
 As a consequence it is claimed that there is only a single K3 surface of order $21$.
 However there are two.
-The pair $(28,2^6)$ and its uniqueness are probably known to J. Jang independently. \\ The pair $(32,2^4)$ contradicts the main result of S. Taki in \cite{taki:order32}.
+The pair $(28,2^6)$ and its uniqueness are probably known to J. Jang independently. \\ The pair $(32,2^4)$ contradicts \cite[Thm 1.2]{taki:order32}.
 There the uniqueness of $(X,\langle g \rangle)$ where $g$ is a purely non-symplectic automorphism of order $32$ is claimed.

-In \cite[1.8, 4.8]{taki:3power} S. Taki classifies non symplectic automorphisms of $3$-power order acting trivially on $\NS$.
+In \cite[1.8, 4.8]{taki:3power} non symplectic automorphisms of $3$-power order acting trivially on $\NS$ are classified.
 The author is missing a case.
 It is claimed that if $\NS(X)=U(3)\oplus A_2$ then there is no purely non-symplectic automorphism of order $9$ acting trivially on $\NS$.
 The pair $(27,3^3)$ contradicts this result - there the automorphism acts with order $3$ on $\NS$.
 It is a special member of the family

 with automorphism given by $(x_0:x_1:x_2:x_3)\mapsto (x_0:\zeta_9^3x_1:\zeta_9^3x_2:\zeta_9x_3)$ and generically trivial action on $\NS$ as a fixed point argument shows.
-It was found by first computing the action of $f$ on cohomology through gluing.
-Thus proving its existence and then specializing a family with automorphism of order $3$ given in \cite[4.9]{artebani_sarti:order3}. \end{remark}
+It was found by first computing the action of $f$ on cohomology through gluing, thus proving its existence.
+Then one specializes a family with automorphism of order $3$ given in \cite[4.9]{artebani_sarti:order3}. \end{remark}